platipodium/vinos/doc/odd/paper.md

 # ODD Protocol: German North Sea Small-scale Fisheries

 The Agent-based Model (ABM) of the German North Sea Small-scale Fisheries is a Social-Ecological Systems (SES) model focussing on the adaptive behaviour of fishers facing regulatory, economic, and resource changes.
-The model description follows the ODD (Overview, Design concepts, Details) protocol for describing individual- and agent-based models (@Grimm2010, @Grimm2020).
+This model description follows the ODD (Overview, Design concepts, Details) protocol for describing individual- and agent-based models (@Grimm2010, @Grimm2020).
 By following this  protocol, we aim to document the ABM such that it is replicable independently of the current implementation (in NetLogo, @Wilensky1999).

 ## Purpose

 Small-scale fisheries are an important part both of the cultural perception of the German North Sea coast and of its fishing industry.
-These fisheries are typically family-run operations that use smaller boats and traditional fishing methods to catch a variety of bottom-dwelling species, including plaice, sole, brown shrimp (@Letschert2023, @Döring2020).
+These fisheries are typically family-run operations that use smaller boats and traditional fishing methods to catch a variety of bottom-dwelling species, including plaice, sole, and brown shrimp (@Letschert2023, @Döring2020).

 Fisheries in the North Sea face area competition with other uses of the sea -- long practiced ones like shipping, gas exploration and sand extractions, and currently increasing ones like marine protection and offshore wind farming (OWF).
 German authorities released a new maritime spatial plan on 2023 for implementing the need for 30% of protection areas demanded by the United Nations High Seas Treaty and aiming at up to 70 GW of offshore wind power generation by 2045.